rizqinugroho/learning-hadoop/README.md

 ## Step 5
 we need to create an input folder to host our sample-text.txt file.
 To do so, we will use hdfs command as follows;

->hdfs fs -mkdir -p /user/root/input
+>hdfs dfs -mkdir -p /user/root/input

 We added -p because we are creating a parent folder with its subsequent children.

 ## Step 6
 Copy the sample-text.txt file to the created folder using hdfs as follows;

->hdfs fs put sample-text.txt /user/root/input
+>hdfs dfs -put sample-text.txt /user/root/input

 ## Step 7
 Run the MapReduce job on our jar file using Hadoop jar to test the local cluster